People listings by divisions

 Associate Professor, Faculty of Medicine & Health Sciences

-Tessa Langley teaches Health Economics to students enrolled in the Masters of Public Health and MSc Applied Epidemiology courses in the Division of Epidemiology and Public Health.
-She also teaches on… read more
+Tessa Langley is a module co-convenor and tutor for two modules on the Masters of Public Health courses in the Division of Epidemiology and Public Health (Health Economics and Planning and Evaluating… read more

 University of NottinghamMedical School

 Contacts: Please see our 'contact us' page for further details

 Connect with the University of Nottingham through social media and our blogs.

 Campus maps | More contact information | Jobs